-According to the Centers for Disease Control and Prevention (CDC), there are three main types of distractions: visual, manual, and cognitive.
+There are three main types of distractions: visual, manual, and cognitive.
 Visual distractions take a driver’s eyes off the road, while manual takes their hands off the wheel.
 Both reduce the control a driver has over the vehicle.
 Cognitive distractions, which can be among the most dangerous, take a driver’s mind off the road.
 When a driver isn’t completely focused on the task at hand, they’re more likely to be unprepared to make an emergency stop or take a sharp turn properly.

 Aggressive drivers tend to speed, tailgate, and weave through traffic.
 If another driver around them needs to brake or there is a sharp turn or debris, the aggressive driver may lose control of their vehicle.
 An aggressive driver may also try to speed through traffic lights as they’re changing from yellow to red, which puts others in the intersection in danger.